VitaliySavin/Generators/README.md

 ### Instructions

-1. Create table in your data base and execute INSERT SQL query:
+1. Create table in your database and execute INSERT SQL query:

 ```sql
 CREATE TABLE IF NOT EXISTS `test` (